sudorandom/kmcd.dev/content/posts/2024/grpc-the-good-parts/index.md

 * **Live updates:** Push updates to clients as soon as they happen.
 * **Any scenario where constant communication is key:** From gaming to financial data, gRPC's streaming capabilities open up a world of possibilities.

 If you come from the networking world, you might know that gNMI (which is based on gRPC) is the replacement for SNMP.
-Instead of polling network devices for the same data every minute, you can now use gNMI to subscribe.
+Instead of polling network devices for the same data every minute, you can now use gNMI to subscribe to counters.
 I've written more about this in a post called [Why you should use gNMI over SNMP in 2024](/posts/gnmi/).

 ## Cross-Language Support
 gRPC doesn't care what programming language you prefer.
 Thanks to code generation tools, you can seamlessly work with gRPC in a wide range of languages, including: